aichat-go

 Fetch Pages

 HTTP GET with parallel workers (default: 3).
-Supports HTML, PDF, DOCX, XLSX via auto-detection.
+Supports HTML, PDF, DOCX, XLSX, TXT via auto-detection.
 Each page saved to 1_pages/{urlhash}.json.
 Skip logic: pages with existing files are skipped on re-run.

 Semantic Chunk